Our Suggested Itinerary to Discover Tikal and Mayan Civilization in 14 Days

 We enter the site in the darkness to climb the highest pyramid and witness the awakening of the jungle: first the howler monkeys whose cries can be heard several kilometers away, then the birds that cross the twilight.
 The light rises over the tropical forest, gradually revealing the pyramids that surround us.

-Transfer to Flores located on a peninsula of Lake Peten Itza.
+Transfer to Flores located on a peninsula in Lake Peten Itza.

 Day 13 : Flores

-Departure for Yaxha , green water in Mayan language.
+Departure for Yaxha, meaning “green water” in the Mayan language.
 The city is located on the shores of Lake Yaxha, which served to supply fresh water to the Mayan population.
-Walk on the marked trails of this large and rarely visited site.
-Do not miss the view of the lake from the Temple de las Manos Rojas.
+Walk along the marked trails of this large and rarely visited site.
+Don’t miss the view of the lake from the Temple de las Manos Rojas!